JavOrraca/personalwebsite/content/resources.md

 ![alt text](http://felixfan.github.io/figure/ggplot2-Cheatsheet-20.png "Grouping multiple plots via ggplot2")

 **Python: The Basics**
-_Many online Python trainings were made when Python 2.x was standard.
+<br>_Many online Python trainings were made when Python 2.x was standard.
 Python 3.x is the future of the language, so don't bother installing or learning Python 2.x._

 * [PyCharm](https://www.jetbrains.com/pycharm/): A plethora of Python IDEs exist, PyCharm just happens to be my Python desktop IDE of choice
   * The full version is $89 USD for individual users, but if you're an active student, you can download the entire suite for free.